Monte Makaya

 Monte Makaya was a steel, looping roller coaster manufactured by Intamin and located at Terra Encantada in Rio de Janeiro, Brazil.
 When it opened in 1998, Monte Makaya's eight inversions tied the world record previously set by Dragon Khan.
 It was located in the Terra Africana section near the rear of Terra Encantada in the northwest corner prior to the park's closure.
-Its location is now in the newly relocated Mirabilandia amusement park under construction in Paulista, Pernambuco, Brazil as of 2017.
+Its location was in the newly relocated Mirabilandia amusement park under construction in Paulista, Pernambuco, Brazil from 2017 to 2024, when the project was canceled.
+The park put all of their rides on sale, except for Makaya.
+Makaya’s whereabouts are unknown.

 Layout

 After ascending the 121-foot lift hill, the train turned 180 degrees and crested the first drop, which was directly followed by a vertical loop.
 Coming out of the loop, the train passed over a small airtime hill next to the station and then navigated a cobra roll.
 The fourth and fifth inversions, two consecutive corkscrews, followed after the train exited the cobra roll.
 After another turnaround, the train passed through a triple heartline roll (three consecutive heartline rolls), a downward helix, and a short banked hill, which turned them around one last time before the final brake run.

 Although Monte Makaya had eight inversions, its layout was still short, nearly 1500 feet more so than Dragon Khan, another coaster with eight inversions.